 Or if you’re on a budget, we stayed in a lovely AirBnB apartment right in the centre of the city.
 It sleeps four (with one bedroom and a sofa bed) from £80 a night – and you can get £25 off your first AirBnB stay with this link.
-Once you’ve settled in, head to the St Andrews Brewing Company for drinks and dinner.
+Once you’ve settled in, start your weekend in St Andrews Brewing Company for drinks and dinner.
 They serve their own brews as well as a selection of Scottish beers, ciders and gins, with gastropub dishes like mac and cheese or sharing platters.

-Start the day with brunch at Mitchells, a restaurant and deli which specialises in local produce.
+Start the day with brunch at Mitchells, a restaurant and deli specialising in local produce.
 You can go for a full Scottish breakfast (tattie scones and haggis included naturally) or there are vegan and veggie versions, as well as lighter dishes like pancakes or smashed avocado on sourdough.
-Brunch is served until 12pm so you don’t have to get out of bed too early either.
+And brunch is served until 12pm so you don’t have to get out of bed too early.

 Next take a walk around the ruins of St Andrews Castle, perched on a clifftop overlooking the sea.
 Since the 13th century when the original castle housed the bishops of St Andrews, it’s been destroyed, rebuilt and used as a fortress and prison.
 It’s a bit worse for wear now but is still an atmospheric place to wander around – check out the infamous bottle dungeon where prisoners were kept and the explore the underground tunnels dug by 16th-century invaders.